digital-loukoum/gravity/documentation/src/routes/index.md

 !!!step title="Export your service to your clients"|orientation="vertical"

-All services in the `services` object will be exposed.
+All services in the `services` object will be exposed to your clients.

 ```ts
 import { math } from "./math.js"